 If you would like to participate in research or find out more about it, please contact Dr. Michael Cottingham.

-Innovative research is coming out of a few people:
+Innovative research is coming from:

 Dr. Daphne Hernandez

 I am a health disparities researcher.
 I have a particular interest in the area of health and well being of vulnerable populations.
 With the support of TIRR Memorial Hermann, Dr. Cottingham and I are currently conducting a study on the quality of life of wheelchair rugby athletes.
 Specifically, I am interested in the implications of economics, stress, and support on disabled adults’ mental and physical health.
 Through this research I am hoping to provide insight to what can be done to improve the lives of disabled adult as well as shine a light on the terrific sport of wheelchair rugby.